Vultee V-1

-The Vultee V-1 was a 1930s American single-engined airliner built by the Airplane Development Corporation, designed by Gerard Vultee and financed by automobile manufacturer Errett Cord.
+The Vultee V-1 is a 1930s American single-engined airliner built by the Airplane Development Corporation, designed by Gerard Vultee and financed by automobile manufacturer Errett Cord.

 Design and development

-The prototype (designated the V-1) was an all-metal low-wing cantilever monoplane with a retractable tailwheel landing gear.
-It had accommodation for a pilot and six passengers and first flew on February 19, 1933.
+On 19 February 1933, the V-1 prototype first flew.
+According to Jonathan Thompson, "Exceedingly clean in appearance, with an oval monocoque fuselage, a two-spar, 48-foot wing and landing gear retracting inward to lie flush within the center section, the 4275-lb transport was also extremely efficient, carrying the pilot and eight passengers 750 miles at a cruising speed of 195 mph.

-The production aircraft were designated the V-1A and had a slightly larger and longer fuselage for two pilots and eight passengers.
-Production ended in 1936 after 24 aircraft plus the prototype had been built.
+The revised design production aircraft were designated the V-1A.
+American Airlines, the initial customer, required a crew of two, a raised fuselage roof line, increased wingspan, electrically operated split flaps, and the Wright R-1820 Cyclone engines increased from 650-hp to 735-hp.
+Range improved to 1000 miles with a cruising speed of 225 mph.
+Production ended in 1936 after 27 aircraft had been built.

-A floatplane version, sold to the USSR along a manufacturing license was designated V-1AS and an executive transport version was designated V-1AD (for Deluxe).
-No production ensued in the USSR.
+A floatplane version was sold to the Soviet Union as the V-1AS, while an deluxe executive transport version, the V-1AD, was used by Cord, oil and gas companies, and the San Francisco Examiner.

 Operational history

 American Airlines bought at least 13 V-1As and the V-1 prototype (after it had been modified for two pilot operation) and they entered service in 1934.
 On introduction, they were the fastest commercial airliners of their day.
 They were used on routes from the Great Lakes to Texas.
 Bowen Airlines of Texas also operated the type.
 By 1936, they were sold, having been replaced with twin-engined aircraft when the Bureau of Air Commerce severely limited the use of single engine airliners.

 V-1ADs were operated by several private companies or individuals as high-speed executive aircraft.
 The sole V-1AD Special was used prewar by newspaper magnate Randolph Hearst.
 It later served airlines in Panama and Nicaragua before returning to the United States postwar.

-Fitted with twin floats and extra fuel tanks, the sole V-1AS Special was sold to the Soviet Union and used for a 10,000 mile Santa Monica to Moscow flight.
+In January 1935, Jimmy Doolittle set a transcontinental record in a V-1A called the Lady Peace.

 A V-1AD was used in 1936 during an attempt at the first New York-London-New York double crossing, flown by Harry Richman and Henry T. "Dick" Merrill, in the famous "Ping Pong" flight, when to ensure buoyancy in case of ditching, empty spaces in the aircraft were filled with ping pong balls.

-It was later used by Nationalist forces in Spain as a transport and high speed bomber.
+Sixteen V-1A and V-1AD aircraft were used by both sides in the Spanish Civil War.
 Seven former American Airlines aircraft, plus eight others were used by the Republicans in the Spanish Civil War, with machine guns and under-fuselage bomb racks fitted.
 Four of the aircraft were captured by the Nationalists.